 If you make a planned gift, we would appreciate receiving notification on this form so we have the opportunity to understand the intention of your gift.
 If you have questions, please contact us at firstname.lastname@example.org or 206.957.4392.
 Jubilee Women’s Center’s tax identification number is 91-1539920.

 Need to get started?

 A planned gift will not take effect unless stated in your will or trust, so there are steps you must take to ensure your wishes are carried out.
 Some resources below can help you get started:

-- Seattle-area resident Chanel Reynolds has created a website to help you get organized with documents you will need to plan your estate.
+- Seattle-area resident Chanel Reynolds has created a website (with a cheeky name) to help you get organized with documents you will need to plan your estate.

 - Nolo, a company that helps consumers and small businesses find answers to their everyday legal and business questions, has a helpful list of 12 steps to create an estate plan.